mansimali8833/Customer-Segmentation/README.md

-# Customer-Segmentation
+# Customer-Segmentation-DBSCAN-
+Mall Customer Segmentation Project

- Implemented customer segmentation using Python and Scikit-learn’s DBSCAN algorithm.
-Developed a user friendly interface with PyQt5 for interactive CSV file selection, clustering, and saving results.
-Visualized cluster  groups and highlighted outliers with integrated plotting and dynamic tables.
+This project utilizes Python and Scikit-learn's DBSCAN algorithm to perform customer segmentation for a mall dataset.
+It includes a user-friendly interface built with PyQt5 for easy selection of CSV files.
+The project visualizes outliers and presents cluster groups in tables for easy interpretation.